 Run Cut off

-Yes, they do, but not too many usually one or two will miss the swim cut off and not be allowed to continue.
+Yes, they do, but not too many.
+Occasionally, one or two will miss the swim cut off and not be allowed to continue.
 This is because we have very strict limits on the road closures on the first section of the course and it would not be safe to let them cycle on fully open roads.

-Those that miss the cut off on the bike (you must have completed the first/Northern loop by 10.45am) usually have had multiple punctures, suffer from exhaustion, or get cold in bad weather.
+Those that miss the cut off on the bike (you must have completed the first/Northern loop by 11:00am) usually have had mechanical issues or suffer from heat or cold conditions.
 It is worth getting new tyres a few weeks out and getting your bike serviced.
-Speed Hub do bike checks at the expo but please do not leave it until the day before if your bike hasn’t been serviced in months.

 Anyone missing the cut off times will be asked to stop and be transported back to the venue if necessary.
 You need to be ahead of the cut off at all times, you cannot rely on catching time up later in the course.